origo-map/origo-server/CONFIG.md

 		query - a query that is accepted by the Trafikverket API in XML-format inclusive the authentication key.

 		type - the object type of the response, currently only Siuation is implemented.

+- Authorization with openID

+An openID connect provider is required for this to work.

+		openidIssuer - url to openID well-known configuration

+		redirect_uri - url to where the response to the request should be sent, after the user signs in.
+Must be the same as in the openID provider.

+		http_timeout - timeout in milliseconds for communication with openIdIssuer.

+		client_id - from openID provider

+		client_secret - from openID provider

+		display_name - attribute from user-information displayed in the user menu (Origo with oidc-plugin).